The Manifold Kalman Filter Hierarchy, Part 1

 The predict step is intentionally minimal: you supply the next state and the transition Jacobian in local coordinates,

-The tangent spaces are the key point.
+Tangent spaces are key to the working of the filter, as they provide local vector spaces in which we can use the “good old” EKF equations.
 In the figure, the red prediction moves from $T_{\mu_k}\mathcal{M}$ to the predicted state on the manifold, after which the filter works in the tangent space at that predicted state.
-The green measurement update uses the measurement tangent space $T_y\mathcal{N}$ together with the predicted state tangent space to compute a correction, producing a corrected estimate in the tangent space at the predicted state.
+The green measurement update fuses the a measurement likelihood with the predictive density to produce a corrected estimate, still in the tangent space at the predicted state.
 The actual retract happens only in the blue reset step, where that corrected tangent-space estimate is pushed back onto the manifold and the covariance is transported to the new tangent space at the updated state.

 Useful places to look: